IEA Wind Task 54: Wind Energy in Cold Climates (Working period 2022 - 2024)

 The European Green Deal of the European Commission to counteract climate change and achieve climate neutrality requires a massive expansion of renewable energies in all member states.
 Climate targets are also becoming more ambitious worldwide, and with them the expansion targets for wind energy.
 In many countries with pronounced winter climates, this means planning and operating wind turbines at sites with significant icing potential.

-For more than 15 years, Task 19 of the IEA Wind TCP has been dealing with the various challenges of planning and operating wind turbines under icing conditions.
-The current work period focuses on the following topics:
+For more than 20 years, Task 19 of the IEA Wind TCP, formerly Task 19, has been dealing with the various challenges of planning and operating wind turbines under icing conditions.
+The first work period of Task 54 focused on the following topics:

-The Austrian contributions focus mainly on the first two areas.
+The Austrian contributions were mainly connected to the first two topics.

 Project Images